Coltthatcher/capstone/README.md

 List the absolute minimum features the project requires to meet this purpose or goal:

 Minimum features.
 Goal will have a working app page, there will be a homepage, and information on how to subscribe.
 The sites purpose will be presented.
+Users will be able to add personalized workouts to personalized plan or choose from seeded workouts.
+Original plan was to just have information disappear and not have a database, but as the project progressed i realized i wanted one to actually make a useable product.

 What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.